Debunking the Wide Shoe Myth – Why Foot Shaped Shoes Are ACTUALLY Good For Wide Feet

 Angles Fashion (EU & US) – Sizes 35-46+.
 Lots of great everyday/dressy styles.
 Read my Angles Fashion review here.
 Works for straight feet as well.

-Use code ANYA for 5% off directly from Angles.
+Use code ANYA for 5% off directly from Angles (does not ship to the USA).
 Select styles also available in Anya’s Shop (USA)

 Top down view of Wildling Elderberry barefoot boots